 HG: But you can be just as hurt when you see a dark-skinned actress, like Viola Davis, being made fun of by racist trolls online.
 It can cut you quite deeply.

-HG: Literally down to the bone, even though you haven’t been criticized in the same way she has for that reason.
+HG: Literally down to the bone, even though you haven’t been criticized in the same way.
 So I feel a lot of that pain, but I also know that there is inherent privilege in having lighter skin.
-But that also, again, goes back to those structural systems that made light-skinned black people think, “Maybe I can have a little bit of a better life because my skin is a little bit lighter” and built resentment within the community and the colorism that lives on now.
+But that, again, goes back to those structural systems that made light-skinned black people think, “Maybe I can have a little bit of a better life because my skin is a little bit lighter” and built resentment within the community and the colorism that lives on now.

 JW: It gets deep.

 HG: It does.
 So still on this topic of mixedness, do you think your background in any way informs the food that you love to make or eat?
 Do you think that there are certain cultural nuances to what you make?
 Or is it more just sort of things that you love.

 JW: A lot of it really just comes down to things that I love.
 Any cultural sensibility in my food feels more regional to me than racial or of my mixed heritage.
 That influence could be from my grandmother, who was from the South, and from my aunt, who learned from her, and from living in the South now.
 So it’s more about this southern culture that I’m learning about that influences some of my cooking more than anything else.
 It’s a process and it’s nuanced.
 Southern food is so nuanced, even just in Louisiana, where there is notable difference between Cajun food that comes from the swamps and the Creole food that comes more from the city of New Orleans.
 I barely understand half of it, but there is a lot of nuance and deviation in flavors that I like to explore in people’s kitchens if I can get into them.